Pathways to Steiner/Waldorf teaching

 Upon completion of the Bachelor of Education (Primary), graduates seek teacher registration through their relevant State authority and are then ready to teach in both mainstream schools and Steiner schools in Australia.

-Many of our students who have completed their training through these pathways are now taking classes in Steiner schools around Australia: have a look on our Graduate Outcomes page to read their personal stories.
+Many of our students who have completed their training through these pathways are now teaching in Steiner schools around Australia: Have a look on our Graduate Outcomes page to read their personal stories.

 To become an accredited teacher in a mainstream or Steiner school, you will need either a Bachelor of Education or a Masters of Teaching.